bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_declare"></a>
 ###.declare(type, regObjs)
 Allows you to declare private Services or Characteristic definitions.
+The definition tells **ble-shepherd** of how to parse and build the packet.

 **Arguments**